-In Córdoba, eastern Mexico, two sisters run a fourth-generation family ranch.
-For the past few years, they've specialized in direct contact with roasters, creating new markets and prospects, and have launched a decaffeinated coffee with arguably the shortest delivery routes in the world.
+In eastern Mexico, in Córdoba, two sisters run a fourth-generation family ranch.
+In recent years, they have specialized in direct contact with roasteries, creating new markets and perspectives, and have launched a decaffeinated coffee with what are probably the shortest supply chains worldwide.

-The two sisters Melisa and Jimena actually had a different plan than taking over a ranch.
-Melisa studied architecture and moved to Switzerland.
-Jimena studied agricultural science in Mexico and, after graduating, decided to take over the family business with Melisa.
+Actually, the two sisters Melisa and Jimena had a different plan than taking over a ranch – Melisa studied architecture and was drawn to Switzerland.
+Jimena studied agricultural science in Mexico and, after her studies, decided to take over the family business together with Melisa.

 Family businesses follow a different dynamic than many other companies.

-Family ties can be a source of motivation, an obstacle, but also a source of obligation and pride.
-Melisa and Jimena have witnessed firsthand how challenging the past 20 years have been.
-They have experienced the hopes and the pain, and have seen that, especially in Mexico, it's time for young women to make their mark in a male-dominated field.
+Family ties can mean motivation, an obstacle, but also an obligation and pride.
+Melisa and Jimena witnessed firsthand how challenging the last 20 years have been.
+They experienced the hopes and the pain and saw that, especially in Mexico, it is time for young women to make a mark in a male-dominated field.

 Melisa and Jimena, 2022